AdamMeyers/The_Termolator/README.txt

      installing the English version), as well as how to run the French system.
      The French version was created by Sandra Burlaud.

+     README-chinese.txt -- This describes the Chinese version of Termolator, including installation instructions (which presume
+     first installing the English version), as well as how to run the Chinese system.
+The original Chinese system has a separate code base (https://github.com/ivanhe/termolator/) and was created by
+     Yifan He.
+The current system, that is more closely integrated with the English system is based on Yifan He's system, but includes the work of Yuling Gu, Leizhen Shi and Echo Hong.

+This document is primarily about the English version of Termolator.

 The Termolator takes two sets of documents as input a FOREGROUND set and a BACKGROUND set and finds instances of terminology that are more characteristic of the FOREGROUND than the BACKGROUND.
 Input files can